 Taxation imposes a burden on both the economy and society.
 Many people have thought about what the main objectives of tax policy should be, and while these desirable objectives are easily ascertained, few nations follow most of them because of the influence of special interests, especially the wealthy, in determining public policy.
 Nonetheless, the following tax policy objectives have been deemed desirable by their prevalence in the literature, by the prevalence of their citations, and because they are commonsensible.

 Adam Smith, in his Wealth of Nations, listed what he called the canons of taxation, which is still valid today:

 - Ability to Pay.
-The taxpayer should pay an amount based on his ability to pay, which is dependent on his income.
+The taxpayer should pay an amount based on his ability to pay, which depends on his income.

 - Certainty.
 A desirable tax structure should be predictable and consistent, meaning that the taxpayer should know when, where, and how the tax will be levied, so that individuals and businesses, and other organizations can readily ascertain the tax consequences of any endeavor or transaction.
 Of course, this is a desirable characteristic of any law.

 - Good Timing.
 Taxes should be assessed when the taxpayer is most able to pay.
 This principle was particularly apt in Adam Smith's day, when most people were farmers and made most of their money at particular times of the year.
 Nowadays, with most economies being highly diversified, good timing has much less relevance.
 However, modern economies did adopt Adam Smith's maxim that taxes are easier to pay if they are paid in portions periodically, which most nations impose on its taxpayers by requiring employers to withhold taxes from the pay of employees and by requiring self-employed individuals to make estimated tax payments.